cx-prog-lang/ptr_hardener/README.md

  - (Obviously) performance overheads.
  - Brittle security guarantee. ([Longer version](https://gwangmu.medium.com/turn-key-memory-safety-solution-for-ultra-low-level-c-source-code-part-5-dc5e9c6ec539))

 By "brittle," I mean that SoftBound's security guarantee is too easily broken by too many factors: usage of external libraries, (possible) imperfection in static analysis, no support for temporal memory corruption, ...
 There may not be a "silver bullet" solution for this, and it can very much be a whack-a-mole problem (like any other engineering problems).
-If you embrace the fact that this may require some step-by-step, continuous improvements, this strategy may make sense: **improve the brittleness of SoftBound in real-world programs while (also) attempting to mitigate performance overheads.** (Sounds a lot similar to what [WineHQ](https://www.winehq.org/) is pursuing for compatibility...)
+If you embrace the fact that this may require some step-by-step, continuous improvements, this strategy may make sense: **improve the brittleness of SoftBound in real-world programs while (also) attempting to mitigate performance overheads.** (Sounds a lot similar to what [WineHQ](https://www.winehq.org/) is pursuing for compatibility, eh?)

 ## Design